 While I wasn’t looking forward to sweating even more, I was excited about experiencing first-hand the region’s rich cultural heritage.

-After a 4-and-a-half-hour bus ride, I arrived in Mérida.
+After a 4-and-a-half-hour bus ride, most of which I spent reading interesting facts about Mexico, I arrived in Mérida.
 It’s a far cry from the clinically clean and polished tourist towns of Playa Del Carmen and Cancun, and I fell in love immediately.
 The streets are dusty and noticeably smaller, but filled with crowds of people and market stalls.
-The architecture is colourful and considerably un-contemporary.
+The architecture’s colorful and quintessentially Mexican.

 There’s a free magazine, Yucatán Today, that you can collect from the local tourist office in town.
 Dress in loose clothing, always carry a bottle of water and your abanico in hand, and discover historic Mérida for yourself.